 In his book A Subtler Magick: The Writings and Philosophy of H. P. Lovecraft, S. T. Joshi comments how West’s attempts to ‘reanimate the dead seem superficially derived from a venerable literary ancestor, Mary Shelley’s Frankenstein; but in fact West’s actual procedure in reanimation (revivification of entire bodies) is very different from that of Victor Frankenstein, who has assembled a composite body from disparate human fragments.’

-Even before Lovecraft had completed the writing of the six stories, Houtain published the first in the debut issue of Home Brew, which surface in February 1922.
+Even before Lovecraft had completed the writing of the six stories, Houtain published the first in the debut issue of Home Brew, which surfaced in February 1922.
 From the Dark opened with the narrator looking back on his seventeen-year partnership with Herbert West, as well as the mystery surrounding his recent disappearance.
 The tale begins while they were still medical students at Miskatonic University, where West’s obsession with resurrecting the dead had resulted in a series of unsuccessful experiments on various animals, ranging from dogs to monkeys.

 Each subject, they had discovered, would be revived only to display violent behaviour.
 Frustrated by his lack of progress, West eventually decided that if they were to succeed they would need to progress to human specimens.
 But West’s unorthodox beliefs had caused him to not only suffer the scrutiny of his fellow students but also the dean of the university, Dr. Allan Halsey.